1 The Hill, Private Dwelling, Ousden

 The green roof will make use of sedum, a low maintenance plant, making the south elevation of the dwelling appear almost invisible from the highway and preserving the views across to the listed building beyond.

-Being partially cut into the hillside limits the impact of the house on the neighbouring listed building and the local planning department were impressed with the "eminently high design quality, utilising a green sedum, mono-pitch roof form and partial earth sheltering to substantially reduce the visual intrusion from the roadside."
+Being partially cut into the hillside limits the impact of the house on the neighbouring listed building and the local planning department were impressed with scheme, describing it within the officer’s report as being of "eminently high design quality, utilising a green sedum, mono-pitch roof form and partial earth sheltering to substantially reduce the visual intrusion from the roadside."

 An indicative section through the dwelling indicates the key design ideas and the incorporation of clerestory windows to allow light in from the south.